The modern world is a complicated place. With nothing more than a webcam, LinkedIn profile and a social channel or two, anyone can be an expert.

 I’ve been fortunate enough to catch marlin and sailfish with three of the most prolific billfish captains in history (Brad Phillipps, Ron Hamlin and Chris Sheeder).
 Caught sailfish, blue marlin, yellowfin and bluefin tuna in the Atlantic and Pacific Oceans, caught swordfish day and night—on rod and reel and with handline.

 I bring all of this experience and perspective to bear when creating and delivering professional services.
-I pride myself on the ability to consistently deliver meaningful, emotionally resonant content that engages, entertains and informs.
+I pride myself on the ability to consistently provide meaningful, emotionally resonant content that engages, entertains and informs.

 I’d like to think my combination of experience and skillset makes me the best brand storyteller in the outdoors.
 This may sound like self-promotion.
 In reality, I’ve written this article in the hopes of avoiding the need to engage in such things.
 I’m not one to clamor, post and holler about how “transformative” and “influencer-like” I am.

 I believe that substance trumps bullshit.
 I believe that business success relates directly to the ability to do what you say you are going to do.
 If you make your living in the fishing, boating or outdoor space, I can help.